Last Updated on

 R U OK?
 Day

 R U OK?
 Day began in Australia eight years ago.
-The day is held on the second Thursday in September and is intended to prompt us to check in with family, friends and colleagues by asking the simple question, “R U OK?”
+The day is held on the second Thursday in September and is intended to prompt us to check in with family, friends, and colleagues by asking the simple question, “R U OK?”
 Everyone is encouraged to do this one small thing to bring communities together and hopefully connect with those in our network who have been quietly struggling.
 Then, if you do find someone struggling – start a conversation.

-Whether you are a trained counsellor or not, you can identify someone who may be at risk and be a bridge- linking the person with someone who can support them.
+Whether you are a trained counselor or not, you can identify someone who may be at risk and be a bridge- linking the person with someone who can support them.
 Even if it’s just getting them to their own doctor.
 Keep it simple.
 Even if you just ‘sit in the mud’ with the person while they share their story you are sending a powerful message… “Yes, you are in pain.
 No, you don’t have to go through it alone.”

 Note; The author is an accredited Applied Suicide Intervention Skills Training (ASIST) facilitator with Livingworks Canada.
 To find out more about ASIST visit… https://www.livingworks.net/